sebronas/MMC/README.md

 •	Type 'javac MMC.java and press enter to compile your code.
 The command prompt will take you to the next line; <br />
 •	Now, type 'java MMC.java' to run your program; <br />
 •	You will be able to see the result printed on the window.
+•	The DB is accessible till the end of August 2022.

 ## Help :e-mail:
 Please contact us if you have any questions